Make Your Next Trip Extraordinary

 Daniel Fraser, Smiling Albino

 Daniel FraserA celebrity in Thailand as the host of several TV shows there, this Thai-speaking Canadian got his start in Asia working for the Thai royal family more than 20 years ago.
-With that celebrity came the ability to open all sorts of doors that others can’t (private lunches in the homes of famous architects and designers, exclusive tours of Bangkok’s underground art scene).
-Daniel has a variety of tricks up his sleeve to keep travelers far off the beaten path—whether that’s getting a private monk blessing in Wat Pho and entry to famous landmarks before they are open to the public, or visiting artisans’ workshops that are accessible only by boat.
-He has offices in Cambodia and Vietnam and can deliver authentic local experiences there too.
+With that notoriety came the ability to open all sorts of doors that others can’t (private lunches in the homes of famous architects and designers, exclusive tours of Bangkok’s underground art scene).
+Daniel has a variety of tricks up his sleeve to keep travelers far off the beaten path—whether that’s getting a private monk blessing in Wat Pho, entry to famous landmarks before they are open to the public, or visiting artisans’ workshops that are accessible only by boat.
+He also has offices in Cambodia, Vietnam, and Laos.

 Read Daniel’s Insider’s Guide to Thailand Like You’ve Never Seen It.
 Check Wendy’s pricing tip.